-Food and Beverage Consumption in Canarsie/Flatlands According to the 2015 U.S. Dietary Guidelines,1 Americans should eat five or more servings of fruits and vegetables each day.
-In Canarsie/Flatlands, one fifth of residents consume no fruits or vegetables in a day, compared with 12% citywide.
-The majority (72%) of residents in Flatbush consume between one and four servings of fruits or vegetables per day, lower than New York City overall (77%).
+Food and Beverage Consumption in Williamsburg/Bushwick

+According to the 2015 U.S. Dietary Guidelines,1 Americans should eat five or more servings of fruits and vegetables each day.
+In Williamsburg/Bushwick, nearly one in five residents consume no fruits or vegetables in a day, compared with 12% citywide.
+The majority (74%) of residents in Flatbush and New York City (77%) consume between one and four servings of fruits or vegetables per day.
 Federal dietary guidelines also recommend limiting daily sugar intake to no more than 10% of calories-that is, no more than 12 teaspoons of sugar for a 2000-calorie-a-day diet.
-One 12-ounce can of soda has about 10 teaspoons of sugar, and drinking one soda each day increases a person's risk of developing diabetes by 18%.2 Sugary drink intake in Canarsie/Flatlands is similar to New York City as a whole.
-Nearly one guarter of individuals drink one or more sugary beverages per day, and 45% consume none.
+One 12-ounce can of soda has about 10 teaspoons of sugar, and drinking one soda each day increases a person's risk of developing diabetes by 18%.2 More than one quarter of Williamsburg/ Bushwick residents consume one or more sugary drink each day, slightly higher than citywide (24%).
 Daily Consumption of Fruits and Vegetables